Local organizations look for help on North Texas Giving Day

 This year, the event will continue to include FUNdraising pages, a new giving tool introduced last year.
 These pages give supporters of a nonprofit the chance to raise money on an organization’s behalf.

+SoDenCo is made up of non-profits from Argyle, Double Oak, Flower Mound, Highland Village, Lantana and Lewisville.

+Other events around the area include Celebration on the Square, which runs from 5-8 p.m. on the Denton Courthouse lawn and Farmstead Yoga, which runs from 5:30-8 p.m. at Heritage Farmstead Museum in Plano.

-There will be a variety of events leading up to Thursday to help promote North Texas Giving Day, including Food Trucks at Hall Park, which will take place from 11 a.m. to 1:30 p.m.
+There will be events leading up to Thursday, such as Food Trucks at Hall Park, 11 a.m. to 1:30 p.m.
 Tuesday at Hall Park in Frisco.

-Party in the Park! will take place from 10 a.m. to 1 p.m. at Finch Park in McKinney.

-Thursday, a number of multi-county and service events will be held throughout North Texas including Celebration on the Square, which runs from 5-8 p.m. on the Denton Courthouse lawn, SoDenCo Giving Day, which runs from 5-7:30 p.m. at Parker Square in Flower Mound and Farmstead Yoga, which runs from 5:30-8 p.m. at Heritage Farmstead Museum in Plano.

 To schedule a donation, find an organization and more go to northtexasgivingday.org/.